 From Tokyo to Kanazawa: A Journey via the Hokuriku Shinkansen

-The Shinkansen line, that became the Hokuriku Shinkansen, was built before the 1998 Nagano Winter Olympics to service the host city.
+The Shinkansen line that would eventually become the Hokuriku Shinkansen was built before the 1998 Nagano Winter Olympics to service the host city.

 The Japan Rail Pass in comparison

 For years, the pass has been hailed as one of the most advantage-filled package deals in the world, not just in regards to Japan.

 Resumption of tourism in Japan : What You Need to Know !